-The curriculum of the Medical College is under the guidance of the Academic Affairs Committee, composed of representatives from Basic Science and Clinical faculty.
-The curriculum is divided into three sections: Oncampus Basic and Clinical Sciences Curriculum, Preceptor Training Curriculum, and Clerkship Training Curriculum.
+The curriculum of the Medical College is under the direct supervision of the Dean via the Academic Affairs Committee and the Faculty Assembly.
+The curriculum is divided into two sections: The On-campus Basic and Clinical Sciences Curriculum and the Clerkship Training Curriculum.